William Lang Basil Lang

-After leaving Abbotsholme School in Derbyshire, Basil went on to study at Trinity College, Cambridge, where he graduated with a first class honours B.A. in 1902.
-His medical studies began in earnest at St. Bartholomew's Hospital and he qualified as M.R.C.S and L.R.C.P(Lond) in 1906.
+After leaving Abbotsholme School in Derbyshire, Basil went on to study at Trinity College, Cambridge where he graduated with a first class honours B.A. in 1902.
+His medical studies began in earnest at St. Bartholomew's Hospital, London and he qualified as M.R.C.S and L.R.C.P(Lond) in 1906.

-After the War ended, he became assistant surgeon to the Western Ophthalmic Hospital as well as being the chief assistant in a number of eye departments and honorary ophthalmic surgeon to St Andrew's Hospital.
+After the War ended, Basil became assistant surgeon at the Western Ophthalmic Hospital as well as Chief Assistant Surgeon in a number of ophthalmic departments,as well as Honorary Ophthalmic Surgeon to St Andrew's Hospital.
 His dedication and expertise led to him being appointed as a surgeon at Moorfields eye Hospital, London.

-After marrying Norah, a daughter, Susan, was born.
-However, Basil did not see her as despite being only 47, he died on 18 January 1928, after developing pneumonia.
+After marrying Norah, a daughter, Susan was born.
+However, tragically, Basil never saw his daughter.
+On 18th January 1928, at the age of 47, Basil died following pneumonia.
 The obituary notice in the British Medical Journal said that Basil's 'untimely death' was being announced 'with deep regret'.

 Norah Lang and George Chapman

-When Michael was born, Dr Lang asked through the entranced George Chapman to see the infant.
-On doing so he remarked: 'I once had a son called Basil.
-One day Michael will be the medium for my son and so carry on the healing work'.
+When Michael was born, Dr Lang asked (through the entranced George Chapman) to see the infant.
+On doing so, he remarked: "I once had a son called Basil.
+One day Michael will be the medium for my son, and so carry on the healing work".

 Michael's entry into psychic healing was arduous.
-Firstly, Dr Lang discussed physiology with Michael and directed him to the reading material that he should study to obtain sufficient knowledge of anatomy.
-Having done this, Michael had to then correctly answer questions put to him by Dr Lang.
-Only after demonstrating that he had acquired sufficient knowledge was Michael allowed to assist Dr Lang working through the entranced George Chapman.
+Firstly, Dr Lang discussed physiology with Michael, and directed him to the reading material that he should study, to obtain sufficient knowledge of anatomy.
+Having done this, Michael then had to correctly answer questions put to him by Dr Lang.
+Only after demonstrating that he had acquired sufficient knowledge, was Michael allowed to assist Dr Lang, working through the entranced George Chapman.